Home > Parish Council

 Franey and Rand Charities - Mrs Rachael Rogers is the Kersey Parish Council representative for these charities.
 Their aim is to support anyone in a time of hardship with medical needs, travel expenses to hospital and food vouchers in winter.
 All enquiries and applications will be dealt with in the strictest confidence.
 For more information telephone 01787 212242.

-Nightingale Trust - Mrs Natalie Blyth and David Woollard are the Kersey Parish Council representatives for this Trust which owns the allotments in Kersey.
+Nightingale Trust - Mrs Natalie Blyth and David Butcher are the Kersey Parish Council representatives for this Trust which owns the allotments in Kersey.
+The Nightingale Trust also supports residents in need and the Boxford and Hadleigh Community Car Scheme which provides assistance with transport to and from local medical appointments.
 More information is found on the Community Organisations page.

 Related Documents